Replacing functors with enriched ones: Reduced functors

 obtained by restriction and left Kan extension along this functor is $\Sigma_n$-equivariant.
 By identifying symmetric functors with $\Sigma_n$-equivariant functors out of $E \Sigma_n$ as in \Cref{map:HomotopyFixedPointsIsSymmetricFunctors}, we obtain an adjunction

 where the functors are computed underlying as in \Cref{adjunction:LeftKanExtensionIsEquivariant} (hence the abuse of notation).
 Furthermore, note that the forgetful functor

 admits a right adjoint given by $F \mapsto \prod_{\sigma \in \Sigma_n} \sigma^* F$.
 Since this right adjoint preserves pointwise fibrations, we see that the forgetful functor \Cref{map:ForgetfulFunctorSymmetric} preserves projectively cofibrant functors.
 This implies that the derived adjunction of \Cref{adjunction:LeftKanExtensionSymmetricVersion} can be computed underlying as the derived adjunction of \Cref{adjunction:LeftKanExtensionIsEquivariant}.
-By the proof of \Cref{theorem:MainTheoremMultireduced}, the derived unit of this adjunction is a weak equivalence.
+By the proof of \Cref{theorem:MainTheoremMultireduced}, the derived unit of this adjunction is a weak equivalence on any multireduced functor.

 The claim about the Quillen equivalence again follows directly from \Cref{lemma:BousfieldLocalizationLemma}. \end{proof}

 \begin{remark} If the relevant projective model structures exist, then the above proofs also go through for simplicial functors.
 However, if these projective model structures do not exist, then it is still true that any (symmetric) multireduced simplicial functor $F$ is equivalent to a (symmetric) multipointed one.
 Namely, if one uses \Cref{cor:PointedCofibrantReplacment} to replace $F$ with a pointwise cofibrant functor, then the proofs of \Cref{theorem:MainTheoremMultireduced,theorem:MainTheoremSymmetricReduced} still go through if one uses the bar construction instead of left Kan extension everywhere. \end{remark}